What you get...

 Hit the road again after breakfast.
 Today you start with a short 10 kilometre ride to the magical hilltop commune of Les Baux-de-Provence.
 Although the distance is short, it is also one of the more difficult rides.
 For those not wanting to ride uphill, your support vehicle is always available.
 The first climb through the forest is over quite quickly and is rewarded with a short but beautiful descent on possibly the smoothest road in all of France.
 Carry on through olive groves and vineyards before arriving at Les Baux, declared “one of the Most Beautiful Villages in France” thanks to its narrow cobbled streets and jaw dropping views of the surrounding countryside.
 Visit Chateau des Baux, which sits perched on a limestone cliff with magnificent 360 degree views.
 After visiting Les Baux it’s time to hop back on the bikes for a short ride through the Val d’Enfer (Valley of Hell) and its beautiful white limestone rock formations.
 From here, it is a pleasant downhill and flat ride to Fontvieille then follow the peaceful Canal d'Arles alonside the Rhone River all the way into Arles (approximately 40 kilometres).
 Park the bikes and enjoy an orientation walk of this popular Roman town, passing by many famous sites such as the Place de la République, Van Gogh’s Cafe Terrace on the Place du Forum and the UNESCO World Heritage listed Roman Amphitheatre.
 For those wanting to explore further there are countless museums, Roman buildings and reminders of Vincent Van Gogh’s glorious paintings on every street.
 Ride distance: approx. 50 kms/31 miles, hilly for the first 20kms then mostly flat with approx. 425m/1395ft of elevation gain.

 Swap vineyards for waves on a ride south to the capital of the Camargue, Saintes-Maries-de-la-Mer on the shores of the Mediterranean Sea (approximately 41 kilometres).
 Set on the Rhône River delta, the lakes of Camargue are a bird spotters paradise and home to more than 400 species of birds.
-The area is also known for its famous white Camarguais horse, often seen running free around Camargue.
-The ride one way form Arles to the Med is approx. 41kms.
+The area is also known for its famous white Camarguais horses, often seen running free around Camargue.
 After lunch we return to Arles by vehicle.
-If you are feeling fit you may choose to ride back to Arles but please note that this is optional and will not be supported by either the leader or our vehicle as that is driving back to Arles.
+If you are feeling fit you may choose to ride back to Arles but please note that this is optional and will not be supported by either the leader or our vehicle, as that is driving back to Arles.
 Tonight the group will enjoy a final dinner together.
 Ride distance: approx. 41 kms/26 miles, completely flat with approx. 25m/80ft of elevation gain.

 This cycling adventure comes to an end.
 Say farewell to your new friends and depart Arles at any time.
 Ride distance: none